FutureGatewayFramework/fgDocumentation/installation.md

 * The APIServer daemon (APIServerDaemon) and its adaptors
 * Liferay (Not yet available)

-The script approach has beeen re-engineered to offer a more elastic structure allowing for instance to separate FutureGateway components into different hosts.
-The script way has been also maintained to cope those cases where the FutureGateway has to run for unsupported platforms such for instance the example one written for MacOS X.
+The script approach currently supports the MacOS X only and it has beeen re-engineered to offer a more elastic structure allowing for instance to separate FutureGateway components into different hosts.
+The script way has been also maintained to cope all those cases where the FutureGateway has to run for unsupported platforms such as MacOS X.

+The new installation procedure comes inside the repository named *fgSetup*

 ## Using scripts

-The use of the script is easy and made of two steps.
-First configure the services modifying first the file: `setup_config.sh` Then executing the script `setup_futuregateway.sh`
+The use of the script installation is easy and made of two steps.
+First configure the services modifying first the file: `setup_config.sh`
+Then executing the script `setup_futuregateway.sh`

 The `setup_config.sh` contains all the configurable environments related to the FutureGateway components: